ZIB-IOL/Boscia.jl/docs/src/reference/custom.md

 # Branch and Bound Tree functionality

-Thwe functionality of the Branch-and-Bound implementation extended from Bonobo.jl and some extended features like strong branching and the callbacks.
+The functionality of the Branch-and-Bound implementation extended from Bonobo.jl and some extended features like strong branching and the callbacks.

 ## Problem
 The main problem structure as stored in the Branch-and-Bound tree.